Creating a Pbulk Chroot

 1. Install the OS.
 Use the exact same operating system and version as the system that will be used for package building, since we will be using this image in a chroot environment.
 We perform this step under VirtualBox.

-• CentOS: Do a minimal CentOS install, from the CentOS minimal ISO.
+• Alma Linux: Do a minimal Alma install, from the Alma minimal ISO.
 DO NOT INSTALL ANY ADDITIONAL YUM PACKAGES.

 • NetBSD: Do a minimal NetBSD install including the development tools set, pkgin, and optionally the X11 set if you want to build packages that depend on the base X11.
 DO NOT INSTALL ANY ADDITIONAL PACKAGES USING pkg_add OR pkgin.